 6.34.1 Applicability to language

+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.34 applies to Fortran.

 The Fortran term denoting a procedure’s signature is its interface.

 The Fortran standard requires that interfaces match, but does not require that the processor diagnoses mismatches.
 However, processors do check this when the interface is explicit.
 Some processors can check interfaces if inter-procedural analysis is requested.